appliedecon/data602-lectures/project/readme.md

 # DATA602 Final Project
 This is your opportunity to utilize the concepts in the course in undertaking your own machine learning analysis.
 This will be worth 30% of your final grade.
-This should be oriented around a classification problem - either binary or a multiclass problem.
+This should be oriented around a **classification problem - either binary or a multiclass problem**.

 # Deliverables:
+### (0) Project Proposal
+- Notebook with the business question being answered.
+- Exploratory analysis on the data to ensure the problem can be answered.
+- This will be worth 25% of your project grade.
 ### (1) A GitHub repository with your project, containing:
 - README that contains an overview of your work.
 - Copy or link to your data.
 - Jupyter Notebook - containing:
   - an abstract/introduction;
-  - exploratory data analysis);
+  - exploratory data analysis (this will be done via your project proposal);
   - data cleaning and feature engineering;
   - modeling;
   - results and discussion;